 Geneva Bible: Rev 20:10 And the devil that deceived them was cast into the lake of fire and brimstone, where the beast and the false prophet [are], and shall be tormented day and night for ever and ever.

 The vast majority of contemporary translations also use the terms from the Middle Ages:

 NASB Rev 20:10 And the devil who deceived them was thrown into the lake of fire and brimstone, where the beast and the false prophet are also; and they will be tormented day and night forever and ever” (εἰς αἰών αἰών).

 King James translation is a translation based on the Latin language, as well as all the translations that follow it.
 After the seventeenth century, KJV has been restored countless times and perhaps hundreds of translation items have been improved.
 My own writing uses several modern translations as well as KJV translation.
 When I compare, for example, three modern translations, I often have to say that the differences between them are in word choices to separate a translation from previously published translations.
-I prefer to use contemporay language; instead of saying ” It is the Spirit which quickens” I choose a translations which says ” It is the spirit who gives life”.
+I prefer to use contemporary language; instead of saying ” It is the Spirit which quickens” I choose translations which says ” It is the Spirit who gives life”.
 The truth is spelled out over time and with the refinements of the translations.